 - Bring your own hydration pack - it's totally worth the investment!
 You want to stay hydrated throughout the night and you'd want your hands free to dance around instead of holding a water bottle and having to refill that more often.
 I think a 2 liter pack is a good size to keep you hydrated without being too annoying to jump around with.

-- Refill your water whenever you get the chance - there are designated free water refill stations that were great and convenient.
+- Refill water whenever you get the chance - there are designated free water refill stations that were great and convenient.
 The lines moved really quickly and the staff were super friendly.

 - Wet wipes - it'll feel so good to wipe down your arms and neck once in a while.
 You'll be very sweaty.
 Lots of other very sweaty people will be bumping into you.